 Once functioning correctly, firmware is not often updated as frequently as embedded OS or application software.

 Imagine a set of traffic lights to get an easier idea for firmware vs embedded software.
 It’s green for software, orange for firmware, and red for hardware.
-The hardest part of updating a product line already in production is the hardware, followed by firmware, and finally software.
+The hardest part of updating a product line already in production is the hardware, followed by firmware, and finally, software.

 Firmware is the software layer functioning as a bridge between a piece of hardware and the program running on top of it.
 PCs, laptops, smartphones, etc., all include firmware.
 The operating system may or may not be a part of the embedded software that controls the whole system.
 Embedded devices, such as digital thermometers, cameras, washing machines, etc., often use embedded software.